aptos-labs/developer-docs/apps/docusaurus/docs/guides/randomness/randomness_example.md

 ---
-title: "Aptos Roll: on-chain public instant randomness API"
+title: "Randomness Example: Lottery"
 ---

-# Aptos Roll: on-chain public instant randomness API

-## What does it do: a quick example
+# Randomness Example: Lottery

-### How random numbers have been obtained, insecurely/awkwardly
+## How random numbers have been obtained, insecurely/awkwardly

 Building a lottery system and pick a random winner from `n` participants is trivial, at least in the centralized world with a trusted server: the backend simply calls a `random.randint(0, n-1)` (this is a python example).